 When you’re admitted as an inpatient, Part A coverage kicks in to pay for hospital care.
 When you are placed under observation, Part B pays.

-• Part A: For the first 60 days of an inpatient hospital stay, you pay a flat rate for all hospital services.
-This Part A deductible is paid once per benefit period and is $1,632 in 2024.
-Note that physician services received while you’re in the hospital will generally be covered under Part B, which has a $240 deductible in 2024 and then you’ll pay 20% of the Medicare-approved cost.8
+- Part A: For the first 60 days of an inpatient hospital stay, you pay a flat rate for all hospital services.
+This Part A deductible is paid once per benefit period and is $1,736 in 2026.
+Note that physician services received while you’re in the hospital will generally be covered under Part B, which has a $283 deductible in 2026, and then you’ll pay 20% of the Medicare-approved cost.

 In some cases, an inpatient classification will end up having a lower out-of-pocket cost, while an observation classification will end up having a lower out-of-pocket cost in other cases.
 But it’s important to note that the decision is made by your medical providers, so it’s not something you can request one way or the other.
 (There are provisions for appeal in some cases.)

 Hospital orders also affect whether or not Medicare will pay for your stay in a skilled nursing facility.
-In order to have coverage for the skilled nursing facility stay, you need to be an inpatient in the hospital for at least three days prior to transferring to the skilled nursing facility.
+To have coverage for the skilled nursing facility stay, you need to be an inpatient in the hospital for at least three days before transferring to the skilled nursing facility.
 Without those inpatient orders, you are responsible for all nursing facility costs out of pocket.

 4. Consider Medicare supplement plans